bautheac/plotit/README.md

 ## Example

-Market performance plot for an ETF with data retrieved from Bloomberg with [pullit](https://bautheac.github.io/pullit/):
+Market performance plot for an ETF where data is retrieved from Bloomberg with [pullit](https://bautheac.github.io/pullit/):

 ``` r
 library(finRes)